The exhibition All that Lies Between in Tegnerforbundet is the main exhibition for The Drawing Triennial 2023.

 //

 All that lies between.
 Everything that lies between the drawn and the written.
-The stories that should not be written down, but that find their proper form through drawing.
+The stories that shouldn't be written down, but which find their true form through drawing.
 The spaces, the white spots on our linguistic map, that take place between the words.
 The drawings that evade the words, and the words that fill the drawings with new content.
-Thirteen artists are exhibiting in Tegnerforbundet's gallery with works that move in this landscape - between the drawing and the text, the line and the word, the materiality of paper and the immateriality of speech.
+Thirteen artists are exhibiting in the Drawing Association's gallery with works that move in this landscape - between the drawing and the text, the line and the word, the materiality of paper and the immateriality of speech.
 The curator of the exhibition at Tegnerforbundet is Ottar Karlsen.

 Learning to speak is a time-consuming process.
 From an infant's babbling to its first word, up to more or less full control of language.
 During this process, we learn to pronounce words and phrases correctly, and understand that language has rules and a logic of its own.
 There is a right way to use language, and there is a wrong way to use language.
 Language inhabits us.
 By the time we hit our early teens, most of us stop drawing.
 We become overly critical of our drawings, they don't resemble reality, and they don't resemble what we imagined when we sat down to draw.
 We stop using drawn lines to explore the world.
 What about the rest?
 All that lies outside of what we have been taught to express?
 The meanings that are not expressed with and through words, but which lie between words.
 Behind words.
 What aesthetic, political and linguistic discoveries are hidden in our language?
 What stories exist in the drawings of those who never stopped drawing?